Chain graph models of multivariate regression type for categorical data: Multivariate regression chain graphs

 In graph (b) one has $T = \{1,2,3\}$ and $\pre(T) = \{4,5\}$.
 Thus, for each connected subset $A\subseteq T$, by (\textsc{mr1}), we have the non-trivial statements

-Then, for the remaining disconnected set $A = \{1,3\}$ we obtain by (\textsc{mr2}) the independence $1 \ci 3 \mid 4,\!5$.
+Then, for the remaining disconnected set $A = \{1,3\}$ we obtain by (\textsc{mr2}) the independence $1 \ci3 |4, 5$.

-In graph (c), considering the conditional distribution $p_{T|\pre(T)}$ for $T = \{1,2,3,4\}$ and $\pre(T) = \{5,6,7\}$ we can define independencies for each of the eight connected subsets of $T$.
-For instance we have
+In graph (c), considering the conditional distribution $p_{T|\pre(T)}$ for $T = \{1,2,3,4\}$ and $\pre(T) = \{5,6,7\}$, we can define independencies for each of the eight connected subsets of $T$.
+For instance, we have

 The last independence is equivalent to the factorization $ p = p_{1234|56}\cdot p_{56|7}\cdot p_{7} $ of the joint probability distribution according to the directed acyclic graph of the chain components.
-The remaining five disconnected subsets of $T$ imply the conditional independencies $1,\!2 \ci 4 | 5,\!6,\!7$ and $1 \ci 3,\!4 \mid 5,\!6,\!7.$ Notice that when in a component there are two uncoupled nodes, then there is a conditional independence given simply the common parents of the two nodes.
-For example, in graph (c), we have not only $1 \ci 3\mid 5,\!6$ but also $1 \ci 3 \mid 5$. \end{exa} \begin{rem} When each component $T$ induces a complete subgraph $G_T$ and, for all subsets $A$ in $T$, the set of parents of $A$, $\pa_G(A)$, coincides with the set of the parent components of $T$, $\pa_D(T)$, then the only conditional independence implied by the multivariate regression Markov property is
+The remaining five disconnected subsets of $T$ imply the conditional independencies $1, 2 \ci4 | 5, 6, 7$ and $1 \ci3, 4 |5, 6, 7.$ Notice that when in a component there are two uncoupled nodes, then there is a conditional independence given simply the common parents of the two nodes.
+For example, in graph (c), we have not only $1 \ci3|5, 6$ but also $1 \ci3 |5$. \end{exa}